omriallouche/facebook-page-selector/README.md

-# otFbSelector
+# Angular Facebook Page Selector
-An angularjs directive for searching and select Facebook pages.
+An Angular.js directive for searching and selecting a Facebook page.

 ## Getting started:
   - Include `otFbSelector.css`: